tangentsnowball/Snowcone/README.rst

 2. From Glyph's top menu, select *File > Export*.
 3. Export it to the */src/* folder (to override Snowcone-Regular.otf).
 4. Visit http://www.fontsquirrel.com/fontface/generator
-5. Within the generator's options, choose *Optimal* (this should be the default), and check the *Agreement* checkbox.
+5. Upload the config file to fontsquirrel to get the right settings (*/src/generator_config.txt*)
+6. Upload the source font file (*/src/Snowcone-Regular.otf*)
-6. Click * Add Fonts * and browse to the font you just exported.
+7. Click * Add Fonts * and browse to the font you just exported.
-7. Once it has uploaded, click *Download your kit*
+8. Once it has uploaded, click *Download your kit*
-8. Unzip these downloaded files and move them to the */package/* directory (these will override the existing ones).
+9. Unzip these downloaded files and move them to the */package/* directory (these will override the existing ones).

 Step 4: Add your new glyph(s) to Snowcone's CSS/JS files
 ***********************